vijaiweb/SimpleWebsiteCodeingLab/README.md

 # SimpleWebsiteCodeingLab
-simple webpage useing html css only
+simple webpage useing html css only and php